OutSystems/docs-support/src/enterprise/maintenance/migrate-db-clone.md

 1. Configure the external authentication again in the Users module after the database migration.

+#### Clean up an environment managed by LifeTime

+When an environment is managed by LifeTime and its database is restored, LifeTime configurations need to be cleaned up.
+These configurations are used by LifeTime to identify the environment; keeping them in the cloned Platform database will cause misbehaviors in LifeTime.

+As an example, imagine you have cloned the Production database into a Pre-Production environment.
+LifeTime already has a unique identifier for the Production environment.
+However, when you clone the database to Pre-Production you will have both environments, Production, and Pre-Production, with the same identifier, thus causing LifeTime to misbehave.

+As such, you must always clean up that information and re-register the cloned environment in LifeTime.

+1. Open a query editor tool, connect to the restored Platform database and execute the following SQL statement:

+        ALTER SESSION SET NLS_COMP=LINGUISTIC NLS_SORT=BINARY_AI;
+        ALTER SESSION SET CURRENT_SCHEMA = OSADMIN;

+        DECLARE v_exists NUMBER(10,0);
+        BEGIN

+        select Count(*) INTO v_exists
+        from user_tables where table_name = 'OSSYS_PLATFORMSVCS_
+        OBSERVER';~

+        IF v_exists > 0 THEN
+        EXECUTE IMMEDIATE 'delete from OSSYS_PLATFORMSVCS_OBSERVER';
+        END IF;

+        COMMIT;

+        END;
+        /

+    **Note**: Replace `OSADMIN` with your Admin user for the Platform database if you changed the default value.

+1. Open a query editor tool, connect to the restored Platform database and execute the following SQL statement:

+        ​​ALTER SESSION SET NLS_COMP=LINGUISTIC NLS_SORT=BINARY_AI;
+        ALTER SESSION SET CURRENT_SCHEMA = OSADMIN;

+        update ossys_Site_Property_Shared set property_value=' ' where site_property_definition_id in (

+        select site_property_definition_id
+        from ossys_Site_Property_Shared
+        inner join ossys_Site_Property_Definition on site_property_definition_id = ossys_Site_Property_Definition.id
+        where ss_key = '1aaec1be-d60f-43d4-ba32-391f4c3080a6' or ss_key = '441f6eef-9c7f-4bb4-b3dd-7220272269ad'

+        );

+        COMMIT;
+        /

+    **Note**: Replace `OSADMIN` with your Admin user for the Platform database if you changed the default value.

+1. In LifeTime:
+    1. Go to your LifeTime to unregister the environment in which the database was restored.
+    1. Click in the **Infrastructure** tab.
+    1. Click in the **Manage Environments** link.
+    1. **Edit** the environment in which the database was restored and click on the **Unregister environment** link.

+1. In LifeTime:
+    1. Go to your LifeTime to register the environment in which the database was restored.
+    1. Click in the **Infrastructure** tab.
+    1. Click in the **Manage Environments** link.
+    1. Click on the **Register Another Environment** link and follow the instructions presented in LifeTime.

 #### Clean up an Environment Running LifeTime